If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – Outcome report

-The discussion of the outcome of the assessment or investigation with te tamaiti is an important conversation and is often the beginning of the healing journey for te tamaiti and the caregiver.
+The discussion of the outcome of the child and family assessment or investigation with te tamaiti or rangatahi is an important conversation and is often the beginning of the healing journey for te tamaiti or rangatahi and the caregiver.

-The most appropriate social worker who has a relationship with te tamaiti informs te tamaiti of the outcome of the assessment or investigation, ensuring te tamaiti has the support they need during the discussion.
-We discuss with te tamaiti, their parents and whānau or family (as appropriate) who they would like to be part of this discussion.
-The social worker needs to consider the age of te tamaiti and their stage of development, culture and any disability they may have.
+The most appropriate social worker who has a relationship with te tamaiti or rangatahi informs them of the outcome of the child and family assessment or investigation, ensuring te tamaiti or rangatahi has the support they need during the discussion.
+We discuss with te tamaiti or rangatahi, their parents and whānau or family (as appropriate) who they would like to be part of this discussion.
+The social worker needs to consider the age of te tamaiti or rangatahi and their stage of development, culture and any disability they may have.
 The privacy of everyone involved needs to be respected.

 • has taken their concerns seriously